paglobal/augmented-tabflow/README.md

 ### Important

+- fix different bookmark ids on different machines problem
+- all newly created tab groups should be hoisted down
 - migrate fully to JSX
 - remember windows of tabs and tab groups
 - allow selection of different augmented tabflow sessions folder